igr/clmn-web/src/site/index.md

 ### > I hate hover buttons!

 No worries!
-Turn off this feature in the settings.
+Turn off this feature in the settings :)

 ### > What about my co-workers?